 Many years ago the legendary Irish actress Siobhan McKenna recited the entire monologue, giving one of the greatest theatrical experiences ever.

-Though long past the age where she was in her prime, McKenna delivered the sexiest rendition imaginable on stage.
+Though long past her prime, McKenna delivered the sexiest rendition imaginable on stage.
 Fionnuala Flanagan is another Irish actress who can make the words of Molly Bloom dance.